ict-pag/ict-pag.github.io/_pages/joining.md

 **Key Achievements:**
 - Development of Wukong, an advanced static analysis detection system
 - Identification of thousands of deep-seated errors in major open-source projects, including Google Chromium, Bash, sed, and Hadoop
-- Over 100 severe defects and vulnerabilities confirmed by the open-source community
+- Over 100 severe bugs and vulnerabilities confirmed by the open-source community and assigned more than 100 CVE numbers
 - Successful commercialization and deployment in leading enterprises and institutions, including Huawei, Ministry of Industry and Information Technology, Sinosoft, China Southern Power Grid, and China Unicom Digital Technology

 **Academic Excellence:**